 In realty EVM implementation requires to adopt a specific project organization and a set of processes, according to a well defined project management model.
 This “model” is defined by EVMS, ANSI 748.
-Out of this scheme EVM can be “practiced” partially and probably the outcomes would be disappointing and EVM will be assessed by company’s management as something “not applicable in our organization”, but in reality it is a problem of poor culture.
+Out of this scheme EVM can be “practiced” partially and the outcomes would probably disappoint and EVM will be assessed by company’s management as something “not applicable in our organization”, but in reality it is a problem of poor culture.

 For example, the concept of “control account” that is where you can effectively manage and control time-costs-performance, requires to set up the project organization adequately.

-Another practical example is the cost estimating process and the successive budget process build up: both these processes must be organized consistently and in compliance with project management processes defined into ANSI 748.
+Another practical example is the cost estimating process and the successive budget process build up: both these processes must be organized consistently and in compliance with project management processes defined by ANSI 748.

 If you wish expand further these aspects, you might read this post , which describes the importance of using the CBS (cost breakdown structure) in EVM implementation.